 Warning: Commonly overlooked risks

-– Registering a domain but not protecting WHOIS information → Easy for competitors to exploit.
+– Registering a domain name but not protecting WHOIS information → Easily exploited by competitors.

-– Not updating ownership when personnel changes → Risk of losing ownership.
+– Not updating ownership when personnel changes → Risk of losing ownership rights.

-– Using unofficial providers → Difficult to regain control in case of disputes.
+– Using unofficial providers → Difficult to regain control when disputes occur.

 Key takeaway